One Model Blog

 Why Is People Analytics Important?

-You need to invest resources in HR data to drive and accelerate this mission.
-The value of people analytics should be judged by the quality of talent decisions that are being made across the organisation and the ROI of those decisions on the business.
+You need to invest resources in HR data to drive and accelerate this mission.The value of People Analytics should be judged by the quality of talent decisions that are being made across the organization and the ROI of those decisions on the business.

 • Increased Employee Engagement: HR analytics can help identify factors contributing to employee engagement, such as job satisfaction, work-life balance, and career growth opportunities.
-By addressing these factors, organisations can improve employee engagement and reduce turnover.
+By addressing these factors, organizations can improve employee engagement and reduce turnover.

 The Role of AI in HR

-People analytics profoundly impacts how HR functions by transforming recruitment, performance measurement, compensation planning, growth mapping, learning, and retention management.
+People Analytics profoundly impacts how HR functions by transforming recruitment, performance measurement, compensation planning, growth mapping, learning, and retention management.

 HR analytics is evolving from a one-time initiative to becoming a real-time, easily adaptable tactic that offers immense benefits for HR as processes scale with business needs.